Trevi Fountain Guide: Top Tips, History, and the Best Times to Visit

 Explore The Doria Pamphilj Gallery, one of Rome’s most valuable art galleries.

-After exploring the gallery, you can learn the history of Rome by seeing the archaeological site of the Trevi District.
+After exploring the gallery, you can learn the history of Rome by visiting the archaeological site of the Trevi District.

 You get an audio guide in five languages (English, French, German, Italian, and Spanish) and the city app audio guide, which is downloadable on your smartphone.